paymoapp/api/sections/currencies.md

 # Currencies

-List of available currencies in Paymo 3:
+List of available currencies in Paymo:

 Code | Symbol | Description
 ---- | ------ | -----------